 All these things can be developed and standardized for others to follow.
 Anyone can implement new systems and procedures, but people with strong general mental abilities know how to create them.
 A critical thinking assessment can help to identify these skills in potential employees.

 When your staff has demonstrated strong thinking skills, they know how to innovate and deliver key products and services, including the products and services you offer to customers.

 Companies don’t generally talk about the critical thinking skills of their employees, but they do talk about their staff’s expertise, knowledge, and level of service.
-Those with strong thinking abilities know how to provide these things in a way that sets your business apart from others who don’t perform such tests.
+Those with strong thinking abilities know how to provide these things in a way that sets your business apart from others who don’t perform a cognitive ability test.